 - Implantation of inverse (bound) shoulder endoprostheses

 - Arthroscopic and open rotator cuff reconstruction

-- Other soft tissue interventions, acromioplasty, shoulder joint stabilization
+- Interventions on soft tissues, acromioplasty, shoulder joint stabilization

-- Stabilization in acute and chronic shoulder fractures, including autologous tendon transplantation
+- Stabilization for acute and chronic shoulder joint tear, including autologous tendon transplantation

 - Elbow replacement surgery